asifthewebguy/wallpaper0/README.md

 - Keyboard shortcuts (left arrow, right arrow, 'r' for random)
 - API endpoints to get images by ID or randomly
 - Works on GitHub Pages with static API endpoints
+- Google Drive integration for image hosting
+- Fallback to local images if Google Drive is unavailable
+- Loading indicators and error handling

 ## API Endpoints